Amway Artistry Ideal Radiance Illuminating Moisture Cream (Moisturizer for Normal-to-Dry Skin) Review

 Review

-Results you may expect from using Amway Artistry Ideal Radiance Illuminating Moisture Cream (Moisturizer for Normal-to-Dry Skin):
+Does Amway Artistry Ideal Radiance Illuminating Moisture Cream (Moisturizer for Normal-to-Dry Skin) Work?

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%) and Butylene Glycol (est. ≈3.0%), and a moderate occlusivity of 5.7 out of 10, mainly due to the high content of Dimethicone (est. ≈6.0%) and Butyrospermum Parkii (Shea) Butter (est. ≈2.5%).